patrick330602/eagle-local-media-host/README.md

 # Eagle.cool Local Media Server

 This project is trying to provide a media viewing local server for users who use [eagle](https://eagle.cool) applications.
-It uses [the official API](https://api.eagle.cool) to provide all functionailty, which is limited for such usages.
+It uses [the official API](https://api.eagle.cool) to provide all functionailty, which is limited for this type of use, which I extend a bit.

-Here are the TODOs for the project:
+## TODO

-  [] support more image extensions
+- [ ] support more image extensions
-  [] support uncategorized images
+- [ ] support uncategorized images
-  [] better homepage
+- [ ] better homepage
-  [] support videos
+- [ ] support videos

 ## License